 Besides the stated research goals, the REU Site especially aims to provide research opportunities to:

-- Underrepresented groups at schools in north Florida, southern Georgia, and southeastern Alabama;
+- Students from underrepresented groups in STEM at schools in north Florida, southern Georgia, and southeastern Alabama;

 - Students from universities with limited research opportunities;